vabrador/tinyrigel/README.md

 # tinyrigel #

-It's a tiny Rust library that interfaces with WinRT using winrt-rs to get Rigel images on Windows.
+It's a tiny Rust library that interfaces with WinRT using windows-rs to get Rigel images on Windows.

 TODO: Make a working Mac and Linux backend too.